-In May 2020, as a result of negotiations started in 2019, ten-year capacity framework agreements were entered into with three railway companies for new commercial passenger services on the Madrid-Barcelona, Madrid-Valencia/Alicante and Madrid-Seville/Malaga routes:
+In May 2020, as a result of negotiations started in 2019, ten-year capacity framework agreements were entered into with three railway companies for new commercial passenger services on the Madrid-Barcelona, Madrid-Valencia/Alicante and Madrid-Seville/Malaga routes.
+The three new entrants are Renfe Viajeros, Intermodal de Levante, S.A. and Rielsfera S.A.U.

-- Renfe Viajeros

-- Intermodal de Levante, S.A.

-- Rielsfera S.A.U.